foundersandcoders/coursebook/src/course/handbook/project-team.md

   - Break down larger issues into manageable chunks
 - Lead standups and Sprint Planning
 - Clear blockers
+- Lead conversations with the Product Owner
+- Listen to and mediate Product Owner needs
+- Balance needs of the Product Owner with the needs of the Product Team
+- Provide a daily rundown of work completed
+- Lead Sprint Review

 ## UX Lead